 4. How to bake these lovely Apple Hand pies

-After 15 minute take them out of the freezer and bake them in 190C / 374F for about 30 minutes.
+After 15 minutes take them out of the freezer and bake them in 190C / 374F (no fan) for about 30 minutes.

 How do I know that the pies are baked?
 Always check the bottom of these Apple Hand Pies!
-If it does not look wet and has a nice golden colour, very likely your pies are done!
-In case top was browning too much, cover with aluminium foil until bottom properly bakes.
+If it does not look wet and has a nice golden color, very likely your pies are done!
+In case the top was browning too much, cover with aluminum foil until the bottom properly bakes.

 Let Hand pies slightly cool in the baking tray for 5 minutes then move them onto a cooling rack.